FXIhub/hawk/README.md

 Tutorial: HawkGUI
 -------------------------------

-Below, we'll go through two examples of how to use HawkGUI to reconstruct the real space image of an object from the diffracted intensities.
+Below, we'll go through two examples of how to use HawkGUI to reconstruct and view the real space image of an object from the diffracted intensities.

 ###(1) Ring###

 As a first example we'll use the diffraction image of a ring.
 This file is provided in `examples/ring/ring.h5` in the HDF5 format.
-In the same folder, there is a configuration file for the image reconstruction called `uwrapc.conf` that we need for the image reconstruction and a gzipped file of the raw ring we don't have to care about.
+In the same folder, there is a configuration file for the image reconstruction called `uwrapc.conf` that we need for the image reconstruction and a gzipped file of the raw ring that we don't have to care about.
 Go to the folder `examples/ring/` or copy it to a location where you want to run the phasing algorithm, then start HawkGUI by simply typing `HawkGUI`, which opens the program and should look something like this:

 ![HawkGUI screen](https://raw.github.com/filipemaia/hawk/master/doc/Images/README/HawkGUI-init.png)